soundmud/soundrts/doc_src/src/en/mapmaking.rst

 If you are not allowed to write in the program files folder because you work in non-admin mode, you can store your working map file in the "multi" folder in "C:\\Documents and Settings\\Your Login\\Application Data\\SoundRTS".
 This folder is created the first time you start SoundRTS, unless a "user" folder exists near soundrts.exe.
-Another solution is to install SoundRTS in a folder where you are allowed to write, and to work in the folder mentionned in the previous paragraph.
+Another solution is to install SoundRTS in a folder where you are allowed to write, and to work in the folder mentioned in the previous paragraph.

 How to edit a map
 """""""""""""""""